sitedata/checklyhq.com/site/content/docs/integrations/pagerduty.md

 1. Trigger alerts in Pagerduty when a check fails.
 2. Resolve alerts when a check recovers.

 Integration is as simple as following the three step Pagerduty connect process.
+You can add as many Pagerduty channels as you wish.

-1. Navigate to the **integrations** tab on the account screen and click the 'Alert with Pagerduty' button.
+1. Navigate to the **alert settings** tab on the account screen and click the 'Add channels' button.
 ![setup checkly pagerduty integration step 1](/docs/images/integrations/pagerduty_step1.png)

 2. Clicking the **Alert with Pagerduty** button will take you to a Pagerduty login screen.
 Provide your credentials and click